Office of the Speaker

 When the Speaker cannot be in the Legislative Assembly Chamber, the Deputy Speaker assumes the duties of Speaker presiding over the debate before the House.

 The Legislative Assembly Classroom and Teachers’ Institute on Parliamentary Democracy, Legislative Assembly Administration and Finance also fall under the Speaker’s purview.
-The Speaker also enjoys and takes pride in the "Speaker’s Outreach Program" where he along with the local MLA and a Table Officer visit schools so that students gain a better understanding of Manitoba’s system of democracy.
+The Speaker also enjoys and takes pride in the "Speaker’s Outreach Program", which consists of visits to schools with the local MLA so that students gain a better understanding of the Manitoba democratic system.

 The Speaker is also the Chairperson of the Legislative Assembly Management Commission (LAMC) which is responsible for the financial management of the Assembly and establishes budgets and administrative policies for Assembly Offices.
 LAMC also reviews the budgets of the independent officers who report to the Assembly (the Auditor General, the Chief Electoral Officer, the Children’s Advocate, the Ombudsman and the Conflict of Interest Commissioner).